 9. Emperor Yongzheng (雍正大帝)

 Actual name 愛新覺羅胤禛 (Aixin Jueluo Yinzhen).
 Reigned AD 1722 to AD 1735.

-The fifth emperor of the Qing Dynasty does not enjoy a good name in Chinese urban myths.
-No thanks to pulp fiction works such as Wuxia stories, Yongzheng is portrayed as a power hungry monster who murdered his father for the throne, then massacred most of his brothers.
-How true these accusations are might never be verified.
-However, there is plenty of proof that Yongzheng was a hardworking emperor like his father.
-Despotic as his reign and personality were, he was successful in improving the efficiency of the bureaucracy.
-He was also active in weeding out corruption, and enhancing fiscal and tax policies.
+The fifth emperor of the Qing Dynasty does not enjoy a good reputation in Chinese urban myths.
+No thanks to pulp fiction works such as Wuxia stories.
+In these, Yongzheng is ordered portrayed as a power hungry monster who murdered his father for the throne, then massacred most of his brothers to secure his rule.
+How true these accusations are might never be verified, but there is plenty of proof that Yongzheng was a hardworking emperor like his father.
+Despotic as his reign was, he was largely successful in improving the efficiency of the bureaucracy, on top of weeding out corruption and enhancing fiscal policies.

-An alternate way to look at it would be that Yongzheng streamlined the structure laid by Emperor Kangxi, and paved the way for the Qing Dynasty to rise to its pinnacle.
+Another achievement of Yongzheng is his streamlining of the bureaucratic structure laid by Emperor Kangxi, which then paved the way for the Qing Dynasty to rise to its pinnacle.
 Upon his death, his son inherited a vast, functioning, peaceful realm that would forever leave its mark in history as one of the greatest ever.
 Murderous, foul, barbaric as he personally might be, it is undeniable that Yongzheng contributed to over a century of prosperity in China.
-Sadly, the same could not remotely be said for most of the emperors in the preceding Ming Dynasty.
-One of them didn’t even attend court for decades, while Yongzheng was known to often work late into the night.
+The same could not remotely be said for most of the emperors in the preceding Ming Dynasty.
+One Ming emperor didn’t even attend court for decades, while Yongzheng was known to often work late into the night.

 10. Emperor Qianlong (乾隆大帝)

 Actual name 愛新覺羅弘曆 (Aixin Jueluo Hongli).
 Reigned AD 1735 to AD 1796.